josev2046/SYA-BlackLives-The-Black-London-Collection/README.md

 The threat of decaying physical media poses a critical risk to marginalised historical narratives.
 For decades, the lived experiences of Black individuals in Britain have been under-documented or omitted from formal archives (Gyimah, 2024).
 The “Save Your Archive: Black Lives” initiative addresses this void, offering a methodological and technological intervention to ensure these histories are preserved and made accessible.

-This paper focuses on the “GLR Black London” collection, a component of Dr David Dunkley Gyimah’s personal archive, and reflects on the broader implications of digitising and contextualising Black British audiovisual heritage.
+This paper focuses on the “Black London” collection, a component of Dr David Dunkley Gyimah’s personal archive, and reflects on the broader implications of digitising and contextualising Black British audiovisual heritage.

 ---